Register a birth

 - Utility bill

 Births are usually registered in the district where the birth occurred.
 However, it is possible to give a declaration of particulars at any register office in England and Wales.
-The details will be sent to the appropriate register office and after a short delay your child’s certificate will be sent to you.
+The details will be sent to the appropriate register office and if you have made arrangements to purchase your child's certificate it will be sent to you after a short delay.